Na\"ive PAINE: Lightweight Text-to-Image Generation Improvement with Prompt Evaluation: Additional Implementation Details

 where $\mathcal{L}_{\mathrm{MAE}}$ is the mean absolute error between the predicted and ground-truth (normalized) scores. $\mathcal{L}_{\mathrm{SRCC}}$ is the differentiable Spearman Rank Correlation Coefficient loss from Blondel~\etal~\cite{blondel2020fast}, computed \emph{per prompt group} and averaged over groups within the batch (regularization strength $= 10^{-2}$).
 Following \cite{mills2024autobuild, mills2025qua2sedimo}, the ranking SRCC loss encourages the model to rank noises correctly within each prompt rather than minimizing global regression error.

 \textbf{Optimizer and scheduler.} We use AdamW~\cite{loshchilov19AdamW} with learning rate $10^{-4}$ and weight decay $10^{-8}$.
 Gradients are clipped to a maximum $\ell_2$-norm of 1.0.
 The learning rate is halved (\texttt{factor=0.5}) if validation SRCC does not improve for 5 consecutive epochs(\texttt{ReduceLROnPlateau}).
-We train for up to 100 epochs with early stopping: training is halted if validation SRCC does not improve for 15 consecutive epochs.
-The checkpoint with the highest validation SRCC is selected as the final model.
+We train for 50 epochs and select the checkpoint with the highest validation SRCC as the final model.

-\textbf{Evaluation metrics.} During training we monitor two metrics: \begin{itemize} \item \textbf{SRCC}: global Spearman rank correlation between predicted and ground-truth scores across all validation samples. computed \emph{per prompt} and macro-averaged.
+\textbf{Evaluation metrics.} During training we monitor two metrics: \begin{itemize} \item \textbf{SRCC}: global Spearman rank correlation between predicted and ground-truth scores across all validation samples, computed \emph{per prompt} and macro-averaged.
 Targets are min-max scaled to $[0, 5]$ before gain computation (exponential gain, \texttt{exp2}). \item \textbf{MAE}: mean absolute error on raw (de-normalized) score values. \end{itemize}

-Table~\ref{table:val_metrics} provides some quantitative results for the PAINE predictor on the different DMs we consider in the main manuscript.
-Overall, we see that our method obtains competent MAE and SRCC on the validation sets.